 The seasonal energy efficiency ratio (SEER) of any packaged central air conditioner with a nominal cooling capacity not greater than 65,000 Btu/hr.
-If this value is not entered by the user, the rules processor will assign a default value approximately equal to the minimum value allowed by the Standards.
+If this value is not entered by the user, the rules processor will assign a value of 13.0 for any unit served with single phase electric power, 10.0 for all other split systems, and 9.7 for all other rooftop units.
+If the user has not input a value for C-EER, the rules processor will calculate the value for C-EER according to requirements of the Title 24 Alternative Calculation Methods Approval Manual.